 Step 2: Prepare Play Suisse before June 11

-Play Suisse is the clearest SRG-wide digital product named in the reviewed material, so it is worth setting up early.
+Play Suisse is the clearest SRG-wide digital product named in the reviewed material, so it is worth setting up early while you also watch for the newer Play rollout.

 Step 3: Keep the regional player route available too